 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever taken a bath and realized that the water isn’t draining and you’re frustrated, you’ll know how it can be.
-Not only does it slow down your morning routine it could also make it more difficult to clean up when you’re done.
-Although chemical drain cleaners are sometimes effective, they may also damage the pipes as well as harm the environment.
-The good news is that there are plenty of natural methods to clear the shower drain, without the need for harmful chemical solutions.
+If you’ve ever taken a shower and realized that the water hasn’t been draining then you’ll be aware of how frustrating it can be.
+This not only slows the morning routine, it also makes it more difficult to clean up after you’re finished.
+While chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
+The good news lies in the plenty of ways that you can unblock a shower drain without using harmful chemical solutions.

 Key Takeaways

-- There are a variety of natural ways to unblock the drain of a shower like baking soda, vinegar and a wire hanger or a wet/dry vacuum.
+- There are a variety of natural ways to get rid of the blockage in a shower like baking soda and vinegar and a wire hanger or a dry/wet vacuum.

-- For the baking soda method and vinegar: collect supplies, remove the drain cover and any garbage, pour baking soda in, then vinegar.
-Wait 30 minutes before flushing with boiling water.
+- To make use of the baking soda method and vinegar: Gather materials, take off drain cover and debris, then pour baking soda and vinegar, wait for 30 minutes then flush with boiling water.

-- For wire hanger methods to straighten wire hanger while leaving one end as it was and then create a hook on the end and insert it in the drain and let it catch hair and other debris out.
+- Wire hanger method: straighten out wire hanger and leave one end in its original form Make a hook at the end and insert it down the drain and let it catch hair and debris out.

-- Avoid future blockages by using a hair strainer in your shower, and running hot water after each use, and not using grease to clean your drains.
+- Be prepared for blockages in the future by using a hair strainer in your shower, and running hot water following each usage and avoiding the practice of pouring grease down your drains.

 Method 1: Bake Soda and Vinegar